inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 Qualifications for participants at intermediate level:

-1. MUST have attended the workshop at beginner level OR equivalent knowledge OR have a background in Geographic Information Systems, and have read through the beginner manuals
+1. MUST have attended the workshop at beginner level OR equivalent knowledge OR have a background in Geographic Information Systems and have read through the beginner manuals
-2. Able to operate a computer (word processing, presentations, internet, spreadsheet)
+2. Able to operate a computer (word processing, presentations, internet, spreadsheets)
 3. Have a laptop with minimum RAM of 2 GB (recommended 4 GB)
 4. Have an understanding of Geographic Information Systems
 5. Having a GPS unit and understanding of how it works is an advantage